To be purposeless is to be powerless

 We need a strong sense of purpose to translate whatever talents we have into tangible achievements.

 However, even if we have a purpose and even if we fulfill it, the resulting achievement won’t bring fulfillment if that purpose is external to our spiritual essence.
 For example, some people may aspire to plant a victory flag atop some mountain, physical or metaphorical.
-But after scaling that mountain, they find that the view from there is not all that exciting and wonder what to do next.
-Frequently, achievements are acutely anti-climactic.
+But after scaling that mountain, they often find that the view from there is not all that exciting and then wonder what to do next.
+Their achievement turns out to be acutely anti-climactic.

-This devotional purpose is so wonderful that it doesn’t have to be fulfilled to bring fulfillment – the purpose itself brings fulfillment.
+Devotional purposefulness is so wonderful that the purpose doesn’t have to be fulfilled to bring fulfillment – the purpose itself brings fulfillment.
 If our particular service works out, that’s great.
-But even if it doesn’t, just sustaining the intention to serve Krishna establishes a connection with him, thereby granting us sublime spiritual satisfaction.
+But even if it doesn’t, just our intention to serve Krishna keeps us connected with him, thereby granting us sublime spiritual satisfaction.

 To know more about this verse, please click on the image